 What are the types of Micro-marketing :

-A business that markets to people in a particular city or neighborhood.
+A business which is situated in a particular location/area will use local micromarketing in order to market to people in a particular city or neighborhood.

 Targeting firms of a particular format.
 For example, a large business software package may only be affordable to a few hundred firms in each region.